idlab-discover/RustiFlow/README.md

 ## <img src="figures/RustiFlow_nobg.png" width="60px"/> Key Features

 - **High Throughput:** Utilizes Rust and the [Aya](https://aya-rs.dev/) library for eBPF program compilation and execution, ensuring exceptional performance and resource efficiency.
 - **Versatile Feature Sets:** Offers a variety of pre-defined feature sets (flows) and the flexibility to create custom feature sets tailored to specific requirements.
+An example of the custom flow is shown [here](https://github.com/idlab-discover/RustiFlow/blob/main/rustiflow/src/flows/custom_flow.rs).
 - **Pcap File Support:** Facilitates packet analysis from pcap files, compatible with both Linux and Windows generated files.
 - **Diverse Output Options:** Features can be outputted to the console, a CSV file, or other formats with minimal effort.